Ayu-commits/hugo/README.md

 If you believe you have found a defect in Hugo or its documentation, use the GitHub issue tracker to report the problem to the Hugo maintainers.
 If you're not sure if it's a bug or not, start by asking in the [discussion forum](https://discourse.gohugo.io).
-When reporting the issue, please provide the version of Hugo in use (`hugo version`).
+When reporting the issue, please provide the version of Hugo in use (`Hugo version`).

 ### Submitting Patches